The Academic Common Market (ACM) is an arrangement among

 Application

-Write directly to the college or university for information
+Contact the college or university you wish to attend for

-concerning admission into programs accessible via the ACM.
-Once you
+information concerning admission into the degree program you wish

-have been unconditionally accepted into one of these programs,
+ACM.
+Once you have been unconditionally accepted into the program,

-Once it is determined that you are a resident of Oklahoma, a
+Once it is determined that you are an Oklahoma resident, a

 letter of certification will be emailed to you and a copy provided

 to the appropriate official at the institution.
-This will qualify
+This certification

 If there is interest in a program that is not on the current

-list of available programs, a request may be made that the program
+list of available programs, a request may be made to have the

-about the program, including course descriptions and credit hour
+including course descriptions and credit hour requirements will

-programs offered in the state may be included.
-Since the number of
+institutions may be included.
+Since the number of programs offered

-programs offered through the ACM is frequently updated, visit the
+through the ACM is frequently updated, visit the ACM searchable list for the most recent list of accessible programs.

 For Further Information